Accessing gender-affirming healthcare

 We can provide support, advice and access to other services as needed.
 These include hormone care, fertility advice, physiotherapy, surgery and mental health.

-Our services are available to any student currently enrolled at Victoria University of Wellington.
-Health and counselling services are free of charge if you are a domestic student, but there may be a charge if you are an international student.
+Counselling services are free of charge if you are a domestic student, but there may be a charge if you are an international student, check your insurance policy for confirmation.

 General healthcare and prescriptions

 If you are wanting general support and advice or have medical needs, feel free to see your GP or nurse.
 This includes requests for ongoing prescriptions of hormone medications you are already taking.

 Starting gender-affirming hormone therapy for the first time